Illegally Logged Timber (Prohibition of Sale) Bill

 Overview

-This bill aims to prohibit the sale of illegally sourced timber and wood products within the United Kingdom.
-It establishes penalties for those involved in the sale or import of such materials, regardless of whether the illegality was known or not.
+This bill aims to prevent the sale of illegally sourced timber and wood products within the United Kingdom.
+It establishes penalties for those who sell, offer for sale, or handle such products, regardless of whether they knew the timber was illegally obtained.

 Description

-The Illegally Logged Timber (Prohibition of Sale) Bill makes it illegal to sell or offer for sale wood products harvested, sold, taken, or possessed illegally in their origin country.
-This includes timber, bamboo, and rattan, and their products.
-The bill defines key terms such as "distributor" (anyone involved in manufacturing, selling, importing, or exporting wood commercially) and "importer" (anyone bringing wood into the UK commercially).
+The Illegally Logged Timber (Prohibition of Sale) Bill makes it illegal to sell or offer for sale in the UK any wood or wood products that were illegally harvested, sold, possessed, exported, or imported at any point in their supply chain.
+The bill defines "wood" broadly to include timber, bamboo, and rattan, and their products.

-Subordinate Legislation: The Secretary of State can issue supplementary regulations regarding the Act.
-These regulations are subject to parliamentary oversight.
+The Secretary of State can issue regulations to supplement the Act and can increase the specified penalties by order, subject to parliamentary approval.

 Government Spending

-The bill does not directly specify any changes to government spending.
-However, there could be indirect costs associated with enforcement and potential compensation for businesses affected by the regulations.
+The bill doesn't directly specify government spending.
+However, there may be costs associated with enforcement and the potential need for increased staffing or resources within relevant government departments.

 Groups Affected